Study-Scape/StudyScape/reports/StudyScape-20250218.md

 ### Progress and issues
 - Michael: along with Brandon got a working MapBox map, with the correct boundaries and some markers.
 Worked on the presentation.
+- Brandon: got a working MapBox map and markers.
+Presented beta in class.

 ### Goals for next week
 - Michael: Either work on the GPS aspect, or custom markers.
 Have the markers connect with the locations automatically, rather than having to manually make markers.
+- Brandon: link marker components to backend and frontend for more interactivity and scalability.

 > ## Format